The cost of UX/UI design in Serbia

 How much does UX/UI design cost in Serbia - price, process, and tips

-If you tried to find out how much UX/UI design costs in Serbia, you probably encountered complete chaos in prices.
-Some offer a “complete UX/UI design” for the price of a logo.
+If you have tried to find out how much UX/UI design costs in Serbia, you have probably run into complete chaos in pricing.
+Some offer “complete UX/UI design” for the price of a logo.
 Others ask for a budget that seems unrealistically high.
 And most often, no one explains why.

-Most companies don't make a mistake in the budget, but in understanding what is actually being paid for in UX/UI design.
+Most companies do not make mistakes in the budget, but in understanding what is actually being paid for in UX/UI design.
 And that mistake later costs much more than the design itself.

-In this guide, you will get a clear and realistic overview:
+In this guide, you get a clear and realistic overview of:

 what determines the price of UX/UI design